huggingface/blog/object-detection-leaderboard.md

 **The area under the Precision x Recall curve (AUC) computed for a target class represents the Average Precision value for that particular class.** The COCO evaluation approach refers to "AP" as the mean AUC value among all target classes in the image dataset, also referred to as Mean Average Precision (mAP) by other approaches.

 For a large dataset, the detector will likely output boxes with a wide range of confidence levels, resulting in a jagged Precision x Recall line, making it challenging to compute its AUC (Average Precision) precisely.
 Different methods approximate the area of the curve with different approaches.
-A popular approach is called the N-interpolation approach, where N represents how many points are sampled from the Precision x Recall blue line.
+A popular approach is called N-interpolation, where N represents how many points are sampled from the Precision x Recall blue line.

-COCO approach, for instance, uses 101-interpolation, which computes 101 points for equally spaced Recall values (0. , 0.01, 0.02, … 1.00), while other approaches use 11 points, referred to as 11-interpolation.
+The COCO approach, for instance, uses 101-interpolation, which computes 101 points for equally spaced Recall values (0. , 0.01, 0.02, … 1.00), while other approaches use 11 points (11-interpolation).
 Figure 7 illustrates a Precision x Recall curve (in blue) with 11 equal-spaced Recall points.

 <div display="block" margin-left="auto" margin-right="auto" width="50%">
 <center>